hull/hull-js/README.md

     npm install
     grunt

-The last command will start a static HTTP server (port `3001`) that serves the files located in the root folder.
+The last command starts a static HTTP server (port `3001`) that serves the files located in the root folder.

 ## Using the boilerplate app